SwordF-ish/VisTales/README.md

 NOTE:

-We have included the sis.json file which is the training json file for VIST Story-in-sequence file, just renamed.
+We have not included the sis.json file which is the training json file for VIST Story-in-sequence file.
 The training images used were not attached due to its large size (13k images and around 23 GB).
 However, can be downloaded from VIST under then name train\_split0.tar.gz.
 Both files are also uploaded as Kaggle datasets for you to view if needed (ishaan\_iyer\_ii10/sis\_646 and ishaan\_iyer\_ii10/vist\_646).